Neel-stack-deb/VidThread/Readme.md

 6. We should create multiple utility files which will have bundlers and standarized error handling as well as standardized API response code.

 7. added error handling middleware

+8. added Caludinary and multer middleware for file upload

+9. created Routes folder and controller with app.use to connect everything.